Obama says concerned China bullying others in South China Sea

 The U.N.
 Convention on the Law of the Sea does not legally allow for reclaimed land to be used to demarcate 12-nautical-mile territorial zones, but some officials fear China will not feel limited by that document and will seek to keep foreign navies from passing close by.

-Additional reporting by Sui-Lee Wee in BEIJING, David Brunnstrom in TOKYO, Greg Torode in HONG KONG and Arshad Mohammed in WASHINGTON; Writing by Dean Yates; Editing by Paul Tait and Jeremy Laurence
+Additional reporting by Ben Blanchard in BEIJING, David Brunnstrom in TOKYO, Greg Torode in HONG KONG and Arshad Mohammed in WASHINGTON; Writing by Dean Yates; Editing by Paul Tait